ethereum-optimism/superchain-ops/tasks/sep/3-MCP-L1/Validation.md

 - **Key:** `0x0000000000000000000000000000000000000000000000000000000000000007` <br/>
   **After:** `0x0000000000000000000000000000000000000000000000000000000000000008` <br/>
   **Meaning:** The Safe nonce is updated.<br/>
-  **Additional Note:** This number may be slightly different if other transactions have recently been executed.
+  **Additional Note:** Nonce bump from 7 to 8.
+This number may be slightly different if other transactions have recently been executed.
 The important thing is that it should change by 1.